Adopting a rescue pet from a shelter is a rewarding experience, especially as rescue pets are often matched to their new owner.

 There’s plenty to consider when getting a pet, from finding a vet to getting the right pet insurance and of course, choosing the perfect name.
 But one of the biggest decisions is whether or not to get a rescue pet.
 If you do decide to go down the adoption route, Rachel Spencer talks to the experts to find out more about the many advantages.

 We’re a nation of animal lovers.
-Nearly half the population (44%) owns a pet, according to recent data from the Pet Food Manufacturers Association, there are nine million pet dogs living in the UK and eight million pet cats.
+Nearly half of households (41%) owns a pet, according to 2020 data from the Pet Food Manufacturers Association, there are nine million pet dogs living in the UK and seven and a half million pet cats.

 While adopting an animal isn’t an option for everyone, giving a loving home to a pet who might not have had a nice start in life can have its rewards.